 There are two things that a potential pharmacy student must have: a love of math and science and good communication skills.
-Today pharmacists are practicing in many different areas including: clinical pharmacy, community, ambulatory care, nuclear pharmacy, and a whole host of other areas.
-Pharmacists are working hand in hand with physicians and other health care professionals in an effort to manage patients’ medications, counsel patients concerning their medication and manage patients’ disease states.
+Today's pharmacists are practicing in many different areas including: clinical pharmacy, community, ambulatory care, nuclear pharmacy, and a diverse range of specialities and fields directly and indirectly involving improving patient outcomes.
+Pharmacists are working hand in hand with physicians and other healthcare professionals in an effort to manage patients’ medications, counsel patients concerning their medication, and manage patients’ disease states.

-Earning a doctor of pharmacy degree (Pharm.D.) is a minimum of a six-year process, which consists of 2 to 4 years of pre-pharmacy coursework and 4 years of coursework and externship in the doctor of pharmacy program.
+Earning a Doctor of Pharmacy degree (Pharm.D.) is a minimum six-year process, which consists of 2 to 4 years of prerequisite coursework and 4 years of coursework and externship within the Pharm.D. program.

-We recommend that students apply during the fall semester of their senior year, as university scholarships are awarded on a first come, first serve basis.
-Students may choose to complete their pre-pharmacy courses at the University of Houston or at another university or community college.
+We recommend that students apply during the fall semester of their senior year, as university scholarships are awarded on a first-come, first-serve basis.
+Students may choose to complete their Pharm.D. prerequisite courses at the University of Houston or at another university or community college.

-To prepare oneself for college and later for the doctor of pharmacy program, it is extremely important that high school students do the following:
+To prepare oneself for college and later for the UH Pharm.D. program, it is extremely important that high school students do the following:

 Take all of the math and science classes you can, including physics and calculus

 Join a science/health professions club